Logiqx/gps-wizard/docs/gpx/issues/coros.md

 However, it is not possible to use `<gpxdata:course>` because that element serves a completely different purpose, and does not represent course over ground.
 Although course is supported by Garmin's TrackPointExtension v2, I am assuming COROS would not wish to use that extension within their GPX exports.

 For this reason, I would suggest that `<cog>` is simply removed from the COROS exports, until such time as there is a legitimate way to include it in GPX 1.1 files.
 I am working alongside the original GPX developers to create a variety of official extensions for the GPX standard.
-I will notify COROS when this work is complete.
+I will notify COROS when this work is complete, and there is an official way to include course over ground.